 With some online stores experiencing abandonment rates of 50% and over, a good checkout process is important in allowing customers to shop without distraction or overly -complex procedures.

-If you find your completion rate is lower than you would like, take a look at the following areas to bump up your completion percentage:
+If you find your website conversion rate is lower than you would like, take a look at the following areas to bump up your completion percentage:

 Access to information

-Making important information highly visible is often overlooked, but this simple step can be a real conversion boost.
+Making important information highly visible is often overlooked, but this simple step can be a real conversion rate optimisation boost.